lautiamkok/Vite-Vanilla/README.md

 # Vite Vanilla

-A vanilla setup for frontend web development and prototyping using Vite, Vue.js 3 and Windi CSS.
+A vanilla setup for frontend web development and prototyping using Vite, Vue.js 3 and Windi CSS (or, Tailwind CSS).
 Vue.js is optional.

 For more on Vite, check out https://vitejs.dev/guide/ to get started.

 For more on Vue.js, check out https://v3.vuejs.org/guide/introduction.html to get started.

 For more on Windi CSS, check out https://windicss.org/guide/ to get started.

+For more on Tailwind CSS, check out https://tailwindcss.com/docs to get started.

 # Installing Dependencies